Salt Lake City Sex Crime Defense Lawyer

 Our respected law firm will immediately get to work building a comprehensive defense strategy, challenging evidence and testimony in an effort to have the charges against you reduced or dropped, all the while preparing your case for trial.
 These cases are always complicated, and resolution often requires that the case be tried to a jury.
 Darwin has successfully defended clients and gained favorable verdicts in many trials relates to charges of a sexual nature.

-We regularly represents defendants who have been charged with various sex crimes under the Utah Code, including but not limited to:
+Our Salt Lake City sex crimes defense attorneys regularly represent defendants who have been charged with various sex crimes under the Utah Code, including but not limited to:

 - Aggravated Sexual Assault – Utah Code § 76-5-405